Gwillis442/DAPP-PROJECT/README.md

 cd front-end
 npm start

-this will load up a localhost react app that will allow some to access and upload "medical records" to the etheruem network.
+this will load up a localhost react app that will allow someone to access and upload "medical records" to the etheruem network.
 ```